 What is chalk paint?

-Chalk Paint is the creation of Annie Sloan.
+Chalk Paint is the original creation of Annie Sloan.
 It’s a furniture paint designed to adhere to surfaces without sanding first.
-The paint dries to a matte finish, requires a finish coat to protect against staining/damage, and is extremely versatile.
+Chalk paint dries to a matte finish, requires a finish coat to protect against staining/damage, and is extremely versatile.
 When dry, the paint can be distressed, which is an asset (or not) depending on your desired look.

 What is so great about chalk paint?